DefianceDigital/AVRgo/README.md

 - 16kB Ram
 - 4kB EEPROM
 #### AVRgo-Switch
 The AVRgo-Switch is a powerful developement board with a selectable operating voltage.
-It can be run at either 3.3V or 5V with the flip of a switch, making itthe most versatile development board in existence.
+It can be run at either 3.3V or 5V with the flip of a switch, making it one of the most versatile development board in existence.
 A short listing of features and specifications are as follows...
 - Breadboard-friendly design makes projects a breeze
 - Selectable 3.3V or 5V regulated operating voltage virtually eliminates any need for level-shifters
-- Up to 800mAh output current at either operating voltage
+- Up to 800mA output current at either operating voltage
 - Built in Micro-SD card slot
 - Dual Bootloader allows for uploading sketches via bluetooth or by loading them onto a Micro-SD card.
 - ATMEGA1284P AVR